turingschool/front-end-curriculum/projects/module-3/niche-audience.md

   - There are some issues with the asynchronous JS where the frontend is not matching with the backend
   - There are multiple functions (including fetch calls) that are doing similar pieces of functionality that could continue to be refactored
   - Data fetched from API is not cleaned before being set to state
+  - PropTypes or type-checking of props is mostly complete
 * **2:**
   - The file structure is inconsistent and/or not modular
   - There is some confusion about when to use a class or function component, but it does not hinder functionality